 It is.
 Khan's blood can reverse death.
-Not sickness, not boo-boos -- full-on death.
+Not sickness, not boo-boos—full-on death.
 And Bones even says it wasn't technically Khan's blood, it was a SYNTHESIZED version of Khan's blood that he injected into Dead Kirk to save him.
 So Starfleet effectively has a fountain of youth sitting in the freezer, now that they have all 73 eugenic-freaks napping?
 Yeah, exactly.
 Have fun explaining that one away in the next movie.
 Billions of immortal, sex-crazed tribbles.

 The next movie could be good!

 It could.
 Having hopefully shed the need to be Star Trek Babies, the gang can go out into the cosmos and do some cool shit.
 I'm not kidding, they should take a stab at the Final Frontier story.
 Sure, Star Trek V was a Shatner-induced stomach-ulcer, but it's a neat concept about finding God at the center of the universe.
 Go high-intellectual.
-Put Matt Reeves on directing duties, he's JJ Abram's bro, except he doesn't have a Spielberg-complex.
+Put Matt Reeves on directing duties.
+He's JJ Abram's acolyte, except he doesn't have a Spielberg-complex.
 There are enough potential sci-fi action blasterpieces out there (Elysium?
 Pacific Rim?
 Riddick?), so why not let Star Trek be Star Trek, and be high-minded and cerebral?